camunda/blog.camunda.org/content/post/2019/10/camunda-optimize-26-released.md

 Before Optimize 2.6 every Collection, Report or Dashboard that was created in Optimize was per default visible for all users and could be also edited by all users.

 With this release all newly created collections, reports and dashboards will be private per default.
 This means that other users will not be able to see or edit entities that have been created by other users.

+Due the above changed the Reports & Dashboards List page was changed in order to reflect the new concept:

+{{< figure src="homepage.png" alt="Optimize 2.6 Homepage" >}}

 To allows other users to see or edit reports and dashboards, you can place them in a collection.
+At the same time each collection has a separate page now:
+{{< figure src="collection-reportsdashboards.png" alt="Optimize 2.6 Reports Dashboards" >}}

+The new breadcrumb in the header reflects the way you navigated to your report, dashboard or collection.
+This allows you to easily navigate between the different pages.

-Afterwards you can add users and groups to your newly created collection
+Afterwards creating your collection and copying or creating your reports and dashboards inside of it, you can add users and groups to your newly created collection

+{{< figure src="collection-users.png" alt="Optimize 2.6 Users" >}}

 While adding users or user groups to a collection one has to choose one of the roles for the added user or user group: